Nitro8923/Nitro-Regexs/README.md

+# Note:
+This branch is what I'll be submitting to cs50P as a Final Project.
+After this branch is done, it will be outdated.

 # Test Regexs
 A simple python program to test REGEXS.
-This will be my cs50P Final Project

 # Usage
 1. Open your terminal